alvarocafe/BEMpp/README.md

 ## Contribute
 ---
 This project is a collaborative way to explore the BEMpp platform.
 I highly encourage making pull requests and playing with the code!

-## Support
----
-If you are having issues, you can e-mail me at alvaro.campos.ferreira@gmail.com

-## License
----
-This project is currently licensed under GNU GPL v.3